Is There Gravity In Water? How does Buoyancy work underwater?

 This question would probably make any physicist super excited to explain the details.
 It gets a little complicated, but the gravity on Earth is affected by a few things.
 Mainly the density of the stuff around the Earth and the shape of Earth.

 If Earth were a perfect sphere where all the matter was the same, it would all have the same gravitational pull.
 Since it’s more like a weird egg that bulges at the equator and is flatter at the poles, Earth’s gravity varies.
 The difference in gravity depending on where you are, and how high or low you are is about 0.7%, which isn’t much.

-Gravity under water will be slightly different depending on which body of water you are in, and where on the globe you are in.
-The force of gravity under water exploring the Arctic caves will differ from Caribbean Sea gravity.
+Gravity in water will be slightly different depending on which body of water you are in, and where on the globe you are in.
+The force of Earth’s gravity underwater exploring the Arctic caves will differ from Caribbean Sea gravity.
 The difference in the gravitational force is so small you probably will not notice the difference in its effects in the various bodies of water.

 What Makes Me Feel Weightless Under Water If It’s Not Gravity?

 By now, you’re probably wondering what effect makes you feel weightless under water if it is not a lack of gravity.
 The thing that makes you feel you have no gravity when under water is called buoyancy.
 Buoyancy can have three stages that a diver is probably familiar with.